 According to the law, UNHCR has access to all facilities and is allowed to get in contact with asylum seekers.
 NGOs have contracts in 7 out of 9 federal provinces for providing social counselling and visit reception centres of the federal provinces regularly.
 In two federal provinces, Carinthia and Tyrol, the social advice is provided by the federal administration.
 NGOs that do not fall under such contracts must file an application at the responsible office of the federal province in order to be granted access and visit asylum seekers.
-Access to detention facilities is difficult for NGOs in so far as they can only access if they already have some basic identification information on detained applicants, such as a name and date of birth.
-The state agency BBU that provides legal counselling is bound by secrecy and are for this reason hindered from passing on information about clients to NGOs.
+Access to detention facilities, including airport facilities, is difficult for NGOs in so far as they can only access if they already have some basic identification information on detained applicants, such as a name and date of birth.
+The state agency BBU that provides legal counselling is bound by secrecy and is for this reason hindered from passing on information about clients to NGOs.

 In 2019, restriction of freedom of movement was not considered as a major problem by NGOs to get in contact and provide assistance to asylum seekers, as long as they also received care by the federal province.
 However, NGOs noticed that fines have been imposed and those having received a final rejection of their asylum application are ordered to live in the return centre Fieberbrunn, which is located in a very remote area.
 Moreover, access of NGOs to the centre in Schwechat Airport was not allowed and did not provide a suitable room for private consultations.